akarnokd/ThePlanetCrafterMods/README.md

 :arrow_down_small: Download files from the releases: https://github.com/akarnokd/ThePlanetCrafterMods/releases/latest

+## :information_source: NexusMods

+I got banned for publicly complaining, and swearing at the NexusMods staff for enabling people to harass me on their site, refusing to fix the blocking mechanisms and continued to behave non-transparently in the entire process.

+Therefore, my mods are only available from this very GitHub repository.

+NexusMods, go F yourselves, F'ing gatekeepers.

-## Supported Game Version: 2.007 or later
+## Supported Game Version: 2.008 or later

 With or without any of the DLCs.